All About Ultra Violet Testers

 - fun: makeup / face painting, spooky decorations

-- theatre and dance: dim the lights, light the stage with UV light, people and objects 'float' or appear headless
+- theatre and dance: dim the lights, light the stage with UV light, objects float in mid air, people appear headless

 - leak detection: in car radiators and central heating systems, slow leaks (which don't appear wet) leave behind a residue that glows under UV light